dsardinha1/2D_Game_Design/First_Project/README.txt

 What is the purpose of the program?

-    This project is a simple python side scrolling platformer that is used to get familiar with pythn language.
+    This project is a simple python side scrolling platformer that is used to get familiar with python language.
 This simple game called "Quacker's Hunt" uses the arcade python library to project a small arcade style game.
 All audio and images for the game were created by myself or otherwise stated in the source code of the game to give proper accreditation.